Dr Ciara Cremin

 Teaching | Current

-SOCIOL 200 Theory and Society
+SOCIOL 200 Sociological Theory

-SOCIOL 211 Sociology and Popular Culture
+SOCIOL 211 Sociology OF Popular Culture

 Ciara has supervised students at various stages in their careers, recently on Deleuze and Guattari's notion of war machine / nomadology in the context of Iran; the Oedipalisation of sexual practices in late-capitalism; state theory and protest movements in Greece; and the Occupy Wall Street movement.